 Ottensen is a district that has had to reinvent itself again and again: from a farming village on the outskirts of Altona to a center of North German iron processing to an industrial wasteland, from a red working-class neighborhood to a hip residential district with middle-class and multi-ethnic residents.
 In addition, it is known today as a hip scene quarter, which stands for alternative shopping, diverse cultural facilities and for a meeting place of younger party people.

-So for a walk through Ottensen with the Hamburg Greeters an ideal background!
+All this makes Ottensen an ideal background for a walk with the Hamburg Greeters !

 Discover hidden corners and backyards

 The Danish past